-These beautiful 5 petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!
+These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 5 Petal White Flower Varieties